5 Reasons Going to Salzburg was the Perfect Spontaneous Decision (Salzburg, Austria)

 2) The Beer, The Food

-I should add further that anyone who knows me understands my nearly unparalleled passion for schnitzel.
+I should add that anyone who knows me understands my nearly unparalleled passion for schnitzel.
 Salzburg is a fine place to find yourself with a passion such as that.
 As you can imagine, I took full advantage.

-To use some adjectives that aren't often to applied to this city, Salzburg was both refreshing and scrumptious, as evidenced by the photos below.
+To use some adjectives that aren't often applied to this city, Salzburg was both refreshing and scrumptious, as evidenced by the photos below.

 3) The Historic Charm